SabahatJK/fintech-case-study/README.md

 Stripe discontinued accepting bitcoin in 2018, citing its volatility and time for settlement as major issues.
 With Elton Musk investing in bitcoin and IBM's launch of its StableCoin, digital currency is set to make a comeback without the volatility of bitcoin of the old days.
 It will be advisable for Stripe to re-introduce support for cryptocurrency.
 Paypal has already announced its intention to support StableCoin.

 What technologies would this additional product or service utilize?
 The foundation of Cryptocurrency is Blockchain.
 Blockchain.com (formerly Blockchain.info) is a cryptocurrency blockchain explorer service, as well as a cryptocurrency wallet and a cryptocurrency exchange supporting Bitcoin, Bitcoin Cash, and Ethereum.
-They also provide Bitcoin data charts, stats, and market information. <sup>[(Wikipedia)](https://en.wikipedia.org/wiki/Blockchain.com)</sup>
+They also provide Bitcoin data charts, stats, and market information.
+ <sup><a href="#30">[30]</a></sup>

-Blockchain would be appropriate for payment processing for the following reasons  <sup>[(techblogcorner)](https://techblogcorner.com/2020/03/12/benefits-of-using-blockchain-based-payment-gateways/#:~:text=%206%20Benefits%20of%20Using%20Blockchain%20Based%20Payment,has%20still%20left%20a%20scale%20of...%20More)</sup>
+Blockchain would be appropriate for payment processing for the following reasons<sup><a href="#31">[31]</a></sup>:
 * Speed up to cross border payment processing :
 * Reduce International Payment Processing Fee/Cost
 The foreign exchange rate, tax charges, international charges, and international payment fees, make cross-border payments in different currencies very expensive.
 Although not free with blockchain, as blockchain will also charge a fee, but it will greatly reduce the international payment currency cost.